quantumJLBass/boa-fraud/profiles/people/MUELLER, NATHAN W/MUELLER, NATHAN W.md

 $8.5 million from ING
 **EXECUTIVE SUMMARY**
 Nathan holds a B.A. in Accounting from Gustavus Adolphus College and was a licensed CPA from 2002-2010.
 He has over 13 years of public accounting experience and 15 years of corporate accounting experience with a focus on financial reporting, cash processing, tax, and accounting controls.
-**A corporate mistake opened the door for Nathan J. Mueller’s fraud.** Two years after the error was made, he discovered he was authorized to request and approve checks of up to $250,000.
+**A corporate mistake opened the door for Nathan J. Mueller's fraud.** Two years after the error was made, he discovered he was authorized to request and approve checks of up to $250,000.
 A co-worker also was accidentally granted the same privileges, while a subordinate was authorized to request checks.

 **Mueller, his subordinate, and the co-worker often logged on as one another to get work done.** This allowed Mueller to request checks under one identity and then approve them under his own account.

 **Mueller and his subordinate were allowed to physically pick up checks.** This allowed Mueller to take physical checks to the bank to be deposited into the account of a fake vendor he set up.

 **Mueller hid his debits in ledger accounts that he controlled.** Better separation of duties could have helped to prevent the scheme.

 **The fraud netted nearly $8.5 million in four years.** The money was used to buy expensive cars, watches, and nighttime entertainment as well as to pay for numerous trips from Minnesota to Las Vegas.
-Living beyond one’s means is a classic red flag of possible fraud.
+Living beyond one's means is a classic red flag of possible fraud.

 **Mueller told his wife his extra money was from gambling winnings.** After a while, she began to doubt that explanation, and they divorced.

-**The fraud was uncovered when Mueller’s ex-wife expressed her doubts about his income to his co-worker.** The co-worker spotted questionable transactions in the company records and brought them to management’s attention.
+**The fraud was uncovered when Mueller's ex-wife expressed her doubts about his income to his co-worker.** The co-worker spotted questionable transactions in the company records and brought them to management's attention.
 The scheme unraveled quickly after that.

 **Mueller was sentenced to 97 months in federal prison after pleading guilty to fraud.** He is due to be released in September after 5½ years in prison.

 _**Mark J. Nigrini** (_ [_mark_nigrini@msn.com_](mailto:mark_nigrini@msn.com) _) is an assistant professor at West Virginia University in Morgantown, W.Va. **Nathan J. Mueller** is an inmate at the Federal Prison Camp in Duluth, Minn.
 He can be reached starting in September at_ [_nmueller@outlook.com_](mailto:nmueller@outlook.com) _._

 _To comment on this article or to suggest an idea for another article, contact Jeff Drew, senior editor, at_ [_jdrew@aicpa.org_](mailto:jdrew@aicpa.org) _or 919-402-4056._